 Most people think that plumbing issues can only be fixed when an issue arises.
-However, they forget that plumbing issue do not just happen all of a sudden.
-They are a result of a slow but continuous build up of dirt, gunk and grime inside pipes that surfaces in the form of a major plumbing disaster.
-Not paying attention to the plumbing system or using it in a wrong way can lead to expensive repairs.
+However, they forget that plumbing issues do not just happen all of a sudden.
+They are a result of a slow but continuous build-up of dirt, gunk and grime inside pipes that surfaces in the form of a major plumbing disaster.
+Not paying attention to the plumbing system or using it in the wrong way can lead to expensive repairs.
 It is better to take care of your drainage systems and leakages than to deal with big plumbing problems.

 Here are 10 ways how you can avoid common plumbing disasters on your own.